ekowabaka/ekowabaka.me/blog/posts/2008-03-05-lets-get-started.md

 <<<
-title="Lets get started!"
+title:"Lets get started!"
-tags="africa, computers, database, ghana, sql, technology" category="How To do Stuff"
+tags:"africa, computers, database, ghana, sql, technology" category:"How To do Stuff"
 >>>
 I have always wanted to write a blog but the problem I had was I really didn't know what to write about.
 I felt writing a blog about your personal life was